-BrightView Health believes in combating the disease of addiction using a comprehensive approach that includes medication-assisted treatment.
-Treatment programs at our facilities involve outpatient treatment that includes both individual and group mental health counseling, along with medications such as Vivitrol and Suboxone that are effective in the treatment of opioid drug addiction.
+At BrightView, the evidence supports that using a comprehensive approach that includes medication assisted treatment, can help someone on their path to recovery.
+Treatment programs at our clinics involve outpatient treatment that includes both individual and group mental health counseling along with medications such as Vivitrol, Suboxone, and methadone.

 - Digestive issues such as nausea, constipation, vomiting, or stomach pains